autoshares/autoshares-documentation/rest-api/trading-api/user-accounts/list-users-accounts/README.md

 ### Specifying the Regular User ID Instead of the Internal One

-Another common mistake when making this request is specifying the regular user ID instead of the internal ETNA Trader ID.
+Another common mistake when making this request is specifying the regular user ID instead of the internal Autoshares Trader ID.
 Doing so will result in the 400 status code and the following error message:

 ```javascript
 {